Is No7’s affordable skincare range as good as it sounds? We found out

 Rating: 3.5/5

-If you are looking for a light moisturizer that will soak immediately into the skin, this is not that, as we were surprised by how rich and luxurious the product felt the very first time we used it.
-However, while we liked the thick consistency, this may not be the product for those who prefer a moisturizer that doesn’t leave a dewy, greasy-like texture after application.
+If you are looking for a light moisturiser that will soak immediately into the skin, this is not that, as we were surprised by how rich and luxurious the product felt the very first time we used it.
+However, while we liked the thick consistency, this may not be the product for those who prefer a moisturiser that doesn’t leave a dewy, greasy-like texture after application.

-The moisturizer also has a strong floral fragrance, which makes using it each morning feel like a treat, but some may find it overpowering.

 Rating: 4/5